1990–91 NFL playoffs

-These changes meant that the lowest-seeded division winner in each conference no longer received automatic bye weeks, which had been done since the expansion of the playoffs to ten teams for the 1978 season.
-However, this did guarantee that the worst division winner would host a home playoff game for the first time.
-Before this change, the only way the #3 seed got the right to host a playoff game only if they were the highest remaining seed after the Divisional Playoffs, earning them the right to host their conference’s respective championship game.

 This system was later modified before the 2002–03 NFL playoffs after the league realigned the teams into eight divisions (four per conference).
-The number of teams in the playoffs remained the same, but now there were four division champions and two wild-card teams from each conference.
-This system was kept until 2020.
+The number of teams in the playoffs remained the same, but now there were four division champions and two wild card teams from each conference.
+This system was kept until 2020, when the third wild card team was restored, but only the top seed received a bye to the Divisional Playoffs in each conference.

-As of the 2024–25 playoffs, this is the last postseason in which all division winners won a playoff game.
+As of the 2025–26 playoffs, this is the last postseason in which all division winners won a playoff game.